 - Make sure your pool’s pH balance is between 7.2 - 7.8.

-- Brush your swimming pools’ interior surface at least once a week to prevent algae buildup, remove dirt particles, and smooth the surface to ensure a long lasting finish!
+- Brush the interior surface of your swimming pool at least once a week to prevent algae buildup, remove dirt particles, and smooth the surface to ensure a long lasting finish.

 - Clean out your filter at least once a week and clean the pipes utilized by your filter system once a month.